Skip to content

 Learn more about the training opportunities within the core rotation in consultation.

 Interns will have the opportunity to provide consultation and intervention services to a variety of patients through the Behavioral Health Integrated Program (BHIP).
-BHIP is devoted to addressing the behavioral health care concerns of hospitalized children and their families.
-Interns who participate in BHIP will provide behavioral assessment, consultation, and brief interventions for a wide-range of pediatric subspecialty services including but not limited to adolescent medicine, gastroenterology, critical care, and neurology.
-Presenting concerns include emotional and behavioral difficulties affecting hospitalization, coping and adaptation to illness or injury, psychosomatic symptoms, and eating disorders.
-Opportunities for collaboration will occur with other behavioral health care providers (psychiatry, social work, child life) and nursing, medical providers and respective trainees.
+BHIP is devoted to addressing the behavioral health care concerns of hospitalized children/adolescents and their families.
+Interns who participate in BHIP will provide behavioral assessment, consultation, and brief interventions for a wide-range of pediatric subspecialty services including but not limited to adolescent medicine, gastroenterology, hematology, and neurology.
+Presenting concerns include problems in patient or family coping and adaptation to illness or injury, psychosomatic presentations, eating disorders, and other mental health disorders (e.g., depression, anxiety).
+Opportunities for collaboration will occur with other behavioral health care providers (psychiatry, social work, child life) and nursing and medical providers.
+Specific training goals of the intern will be discussed at the start of the rotation.

 The inpatient rehabilitation program is located in Children’s Seashore House and is an 18-bed unit, providing services to children with a variety of neurorehabilitation and musculoskeletal needs.
 Psychology interns working with this program will develop skills at providing psychological services for rehabilitation patients within an inpatient interdisciplinary team (including attending physician, resident, clinical nurse manager, PT, OT, SLP, Child life, social worker, and case manager), and will serve as a leader on the treatment team.